wrahool/wrahool.github.io/_pages/phd-acknowledgements.md

 I thank Prof. Michael X. Delli Carpini for always taking time out of his extraordinarily busy schedule as the former Dean - to respond to every email no matter how trite, to have in-person meetings, and even go out for lunch.
 He has been a model to emulate when it comes to balancing a high level of intellect with administrative acumen and personal affability.
 I feel truly thankful for getting to know him over the past several years.

 Next, I would also like to thank Prof. Robert Hornik, Prof. Joe Cappella, Prof. Paul Rosenbaum, and Prof. Marwan Kraidy for being significant sources of inspiration, instruction, and help along my way.
 Many of the things I learned in their classes have found direct application in my doctoral research, and for that, I am thankful.
-I would also like to mention Prof. Hari Nair from my alma mater, BITS Pilani.
-His guidance along the
+On that note, I am also grateful to Prof. Hari Nair from my alma mater, BITS Pilani, for his guidance and help during my graduate school application process .

-It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation.
+It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation that this school produces.
 In particular, I owe a huge debt of gratitude to Joanne Murray for being who she is.
 The more I hear about the logistical and administrative travails of international graduate students in other programs and universities, the more I feel grateful to Joanne for being there to iron out all glitches that I have faced.
 A special token of appreciation is also due for the  IT and library staff, particularly Elizabeth Cooper, and Sharon Black, for always being there when I have needed them.

 The Annenberg journey would not have been half as enjoyable but for the friends I made along the way.
 These include those in my cohort - specially Helene Langlamet, Rui Pei, Leah Ferentinos, and Stefanie Gratale - I will forever cherish all our lunches and daily arguments over choice of food cart; those in my research group - particularly Tian Yang, Alvin Zhou, Dr. Sílvia Majó-Vázquez in Oxford, and Prof. Kokil Jaidka in Singapore - for being wonderful folks to work and have fun with at the same time (shout out to Alvin for all the times he has driven me to and from the airport!).
 Also, a special mention to Prateekshit Pandey, Josh Becker, Dror Walter, Sijia Yang, and Yotam Ophir: I have thoroughly enjoyed the numerous stimulating conversations I have had with them, and I look forward to staying in touch with them in the future.